 From 1 April 2026, a significant business rates revaluation will come into effect across the UK.
-In England, Wales and Northern Ireland this will be grounded on property values established as of 1 April 2024 – referred to as the Antecedent Valuation Date (AVD).
-This adjustment is designed to align business rates with the current market dynamics, ensuring a fair distribution of liabilities across all ratepayers.
-In Scotland the AVD or Tone Date is set one year later at 1 April 2025.
+In England, Wales and Northern Ireland, this will be grounded on property values established as of 1 April 2024 – referred to as the Antecedent Valuation Date (AVD).
+This crucial adjustment is designed to align business rates with the current market dynamics, ensuring a fair distribution of liabilities across all ratepayers.
+In Scotland, the AVD or Tone Date is set one year later at 1 April 2025.

 There will be different opportunities to challenge and appeal these new values based on the varying legislation across the four countries.